CTF-Citadel/challenges/shadow_gateway/README.md

 # Shadow Gateway

-Introduction:
+**Introduction:**
 ```
-Welcome to "Shadow Gateway," a CTF challenge where you'll infiltrate the network of the notorious hacker group.
+Welcome to 'Shadow Gateway', a CTF challenge where you'll infiltrate the network of the notorious hacker group.
-Their network, accessible only from 192.168.1.0/24, has intercepted crucial documents, including a CTF flag.
+Their network, accessible only from '192.168.1.0/24', has intercepted crucial documents, including a CTF flag.
 ```

-Task:
+**Task:**
 ```
 Combine your knowledge of networking, web-hacking & linux to successfully retrieve the Flag.
 ```

-Flag Format:
+**Flag Format:**
 ```
 TH{UUID}
 ```